Winter’s just around the corner, which means the cold season is officially in full swing. According to the CDC, adults have an average of

 If you’re concerned you might be at risk of catching it or you currently have a cold, we’ve got you covered.
 We’ve compiled an overview of everything from stages and symptoms to recovery tips, below.

 The tickle of an impending cold is all too familiar and can elicit the desperate need to down glasses of orange juice and use copious amounts of hand sanitizer.
-Unfortunately, if your throat is already tingling or scratchy, it’s likely one of the 200 strains of the common cold virus — most commonly the — has already settled in for the next 7 to 10 days.
+Unfortunately, if your throat is already tingling or scratchy, it’s likely one of the 200 strains of the common cold virus — most commonly the

 The most common symptoms to look out for during this stage are: